 “For those with established credit profiles, the increase in FICO scores leads to an offering of better interest rates on credit cards and higher credit limits,” said Strauser.
 “For those without social security numbers, in assisted properties, or lacking social security numbers, it establishes for the first time a credit identity by rewarding them for their timely rental payments.”

 Strauser also argues that CredHub can, in some instances, be the final deciding factor in where someone wants to live.
 It should be included as an amenity, just like a pool or gym, since it’s something intended to improve the residents’ lives.
 If a potential renter knows they’ll pay on time, they would see an enormous benefit in renting from a property that offers CredHub.
-Likewise, the usage of that technology would discourage those who know they may not pay on time, meaning the property gets a higher quality tenant.
+Likewise, the usage of that technology would discourage those who know they may not pay on time, meaning the property gets a higher quality resident.

-By using services like CredHub, properties can incentivize residents to pay on-time, increase resident retention and create a competitive advantage for their property.
+By using services like CredHub, multifamily properties can incentivize residents to pay on-time, increase resident retention and create a competitive advantage for their property.
 Services like these are paving the way for residents to get credit for one of their most costly expenses and to hold others accountable who may have fallen behind.

 Ready to find out more?